sedol1339/files/abstracts.md

 Mei, S., Montanari, A., & Nguyen, P.-M. (2018).
 A Mean Field View of the Landscape of Two-Layers Neural Networks. arXiv, 1804.06561.
 Retrieved from https://arxiv.org/abs/1804.06561v2

+Nalisnick, E., Matsukawa, A., Teh, Y. W., Gorur, D., & Lakshminarayanan, B. (2018).
+Do Deep Generative Models Know What They Don't Know? arXiv, 1810.09136.
+Retrieved from https://arxiv.org/abs/1810.09136v3

 Nouiehed, M., & Razaviyayn, M. (2018).
 Learning Deep Models: Critical Points and Local Openness. arXiv, 1803.02968.
 Retrieved from https://arxiv.org/abs/1803.02968v2

+Post, M. (2018).
+A Call for Clarity in Reporting BLEU Scores. arXiv, 1804.08771.
+Retrieved from https://arxiv.org/abs/1804.08771v2

+    - BLEU is a parameterized metric
+    - These parameters are often not reported
+    - The main culprit is different tokenization and normalization schemes applied to the reference
+    - The author provide a new tool, SacreBLEU, to use a common BLEU scheme

 Ruthotto, L., & Haber, E. (2018).
 Deep Neural Networks Motivated by Partial Differential Equations. arXiv, 1804.04272.
 Retrieved from https://arxiv.org/abs/1804.04272v2

 Scaman, K., & Virmaux, A. (2018).
 Lipschitz regularity of deep neural networks: analysis and efficient estimation. arXiv, 1805.10965.
 Retrieved from https://arxiv.org/abs/1805.10965v2

 Shamir, O. (2018).
 Are ResNets Provably Better than Linear Predictors? arXiv, 1804.06739.
 Retrieved from https://arxiv.org/abs/1804.06739v4

+Tarnowski, W., Warchoł, P., Jastrzębski, S., Tabor, J., & Nowak, M. A. (2018).
+Dynamical Isometry is Achieved in Residual Networks in a Universal Way for any Activation Function. arXiv, 1809.08848.
+Retrieved from https://arxiv.org/abs/1809.08848v3

+    - In ResNets dynamical isometry (https://arxiv.org/abs/1312.6120) is achievable for any activation function
+    - Use Free Probability and Random Matrix Theories (FPT & RMT)
+    - Study initial and late phases of the learning processes

+Thorpe, M., & van Gennip, Y. (2018).
+Deep Limits of Residual Neural Networks. arXiv, 1810.11741.
+Retrieved from https://arxiv.org/abs/1810.11741v4

+    - Study ResNet as a discretisation of an ODE
+    - Some convergence studies that connect the discrete setting to a continuum problem

+Wang, W., Sun, Y., Eriksson, B., Wang, W., & Aggarwal, V. (2018).
+Wide Compression: Tensor Ring Nets. arXiv, 1802.09052.
+Retrieved from https://arxiv.org/abs/1802.09052v1

+    - Tensor Ring (TR) factorizations to compress existing MLPs and CNNs
+    - with little or no quality degredation on image classification

+Xiao, L., Bahri, Y., Sohl-Dickstein, J., Schoenholz, S. S., & Pennington, J. (2018).
+Dynamical Isometry and a Mean Field Theory of CNNs: How to Train 10,000-Layer Vanilla Convolutional Neural Networks. arXiv, 1806.05393.
+Retrieved from https://arxiv.org/abs/1806.05393v2

+    - Are residual connections and batch normalization necessary for very deep nets?
+    - No, just use a Delta-Orthogonal initialization and appropriate (in this case, tanh) nonlinearity.
+    - This research is based on a mean field theory and dynamical isometry (https://arxiv.org/abs/1312.6120)

 Xing, C., Arpit, D., Tsirigotis, C., & Bengio, Y. (2018).
 A Walk with SGD. arXiv, 1802.08770.
 Retrieved from https://arxiv.org/abs/1802.08770v4